Security Posture Overview

 Immediate Actions

-• Set strong password on Tom account (1 minute)
+• Set password on primary user account (1 minute)

 Short Term

-• Enable PowerShell Script Block + Module Logging (5 minutes)
+• Enable PowerShell Script Block Logging (5 minutes)

 Medium Term

-• Enable Credential Guard (30 minutes + reboot)
+• Deploy Credential Guard with UEFI lock (1-2 hours + reboot)

-• Review and reduce autostart entries (20 minutes)
+• Audit and reduce autostart entries (30 minutes)

 Reference Information